vlad17/vlad17.github.io/_posts/2021-04-25-map-reduce-to-flatmap-fold.md

 There's all sorts of interesting extensions to be made for `slb`; check out the [repo](https://github.com/vlad17/slb) for details and examples.

 * How could we support multiple input files?
-* Do buffer and queue size affect performance?
+* Do buffer and queue sizes affect performance?
 Can they be autotuned?
 * Are stragglers causing problems?

 _Illustrations provided by [Olivia Wynkoop](https://www.linkedin.com/in/olivia-wynkoop-b48375b2/)._